 4. Other dual enrolled students, when there are no other student assistants identified in C. 1, 2 or 3 above and in accordance with the grade level and age requirements stated above.

 The supervisor must understand that part of their supervisory responsibility is to instruct students in general employment practices such as attire, punctuality, absenteeism, customer service, etc. in addition to teaching the student the tasks of the position.
 It is the responsibility of the supervisor to set a reasonable level of expectation recognizing the employee is a student while ensuring the student learns the appropriate work habits to be successful in the future.
-Questions related to student assistant employment should be directed to Human Resources.
+Questions related to student employment, regardless of job title should be directed to the Talent Acquisition office in Human Resources.

 The College employs students under the Federal Work-Study Program pursuant to federal regulations which include the following rules: